 - 4.1.
 To confirm the vision of the CHS+, the Councils new build programme, the financial and delivery programme over the next three years - 4.2.
-To confirm the submission of the 2021/22 Business Plan to Welsh Government - 4.3.
+To agree that the 2021/22 Business Plan can be submitted to Welsh Government - 4.3.
 To note the principles behind moving towards carbon neutral homes and developing a decarbonisation strategy to support this - 4.4.
 To note the importance of the investment included in this plan and its role in stimulating the local economy and recovery from the Covid 19 pandemic.